Thank you for reading our post, please rate this article at the end.

 - With the heel of your free hand, deliver five firm back blows between the shoulder blades.
 Whack the casualty as hard but firmly on the back until the blockage comes flying off.

-Hopefully, the back blows should be enough to get the blockage from the airway and relieve the casualty from choking.
+Hopefully, the back blows will be enough to clear the airway blockage and relieve the casualty from choking.
 If there’s still blockage and your casualty is choking, you must move to the next technique.

 Step 5